-Katie Painter is the full time project coordinator for Global Gardens Refugee Agriculture Program at the Idaho Office for Refugees.
+Katie Painter is the full time project manager for Global Gardens.
 She has filled this role since 2008.
 She connects refugees with the land, resources, and training they need to garden or to begin farm businesses in Boise.

 Contact Katie with questions about land donations, volunteer or intern opportunities, media requests, and general program questions.

-Lauren began work with Global Gardens as a VISTA volunteer in 2012 and has been the Program Assistant since then.
+Lauren began work with Global Gardens as a VISTA volunteer in 2012, and was hired as our CSA Manager after her VISTA year.

 Lauren received a B.S. in Environmental Plant Studies from Purdue University in 2006.
 Since graduating she spent a year wwoofing on an organic coffee farm in Honaunau, Hawaii.
 She then spent two years as a Peace Corps volunteer in the Philippines working on marine conservation in a remote village.
 After completing her service with the Peace Corps she spent two years monitoring and restoring native plants with the Park Service and the Fish and wildlife service in the Northwest Hawaiian Islands, on Molokai, on Oahu, and on the Island of Hawaii.
 She has also worked with Dow Agro-sciences as a protein analyst and spent 3 years working with USDA agricultural research service developing tools to study rust resistance in wheat.